CalBike

 The statewide incentive will be a point-of-sale benefit.
 Once you pick out a bike from a qualifying retailer, the incentive amount will be applied when you make the purchase.
 You don’t have to put out that money up front and get reimbursed.

-I’m an e-bike retailer.
+I’m an e-bike retailer or manufacturer.
 How can I participate in the program?

 Retailers can apply online through the program website.
-Qualifying retailers must have some kind of physical presence in California (a shop, office, or manufacturing facility), even if you sell your bikes exclusively online.
-You may need to supply parts to local retailers so participants can have access to repairs and service.
+Qualifying retailers must have some kind of physical presence in California (a shop, office, or manufacturing facility), even if you sell your bikes exclusively online, and can only sell eligible models through the program.
+It’s not too late for retailers to participate.

 Is California’s statewide program an expansion of the San Diego e-bike program?